Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Marginal Structural Models and Censoring

 \section{Marginal Structural Models and Censoring}

-In this section we show how the previous results can all be combined to deal with the case where we aim at estimating the effect of a hypothetical intervention on a treatment or exposure process $N^x$ on one or more outcome processes $\caln_0$ under a further intervention that prevents censoring.
-Typically, the set $\caln_0$ would include a survival-type outcome, but can be much more general event-histories such as recurrent events and multi-state processes.
-Moreover, we now allow the case that additional covariates, baseline or processes, $\call$ are observable but are not of interest in the sense that we would like the effect of the treatment intervention on $\caln_0$ marginally over $\call$.
-This can be regarded as a continuous-time event history analogue to the causal parameter of marginal structural models \citep{Robins1,Zidovudine,royslandmsm}.
-The set $\call$ is typically needed for adjustment if it contains processes that are not eliminable, e.g. time-dependent confounding, such that the local independencies of Propositions \ref{pro:omitU} and \ref{proposition:indCens} may not hold for $\calv_0$ alone.
+This can be regarded as a continuous-time event-history analogue to the causal parameter of marginal structural models \citep{Robins1,Zidovudine,royslandmsm}.
+The set $\call$ is typically needed for adjustment if it contains processes that are not eliminable, e.g. time-dependent confounding.
+In other words, the local independencies of Theorem \ref{theorem:omitU} and Proposition \ref{proposition:indCens} may not hold for $\calv_0$ alone but would hold for $\calv_0 \cup \call$.
 As in discrete time, a continuous-time MSM can be fitted using suitable re-weighting.
 However, the re-weighting has two aspects: mimicking an intervention that prevents (or randomises) censoring (cf.\ Remark \ref{rem:rondomcens}), and an intervention on the treatment process.

 Let the stochastic system be described by the following sets of variables and processes